When planning a trip to the Greek islands, many visitors will narrow their choices down to two of the biggest islands – Crete or Rhodes.

 Not quite what you’re looking for?
 Click here to browse more Crete hotels!

 Rhodes vs Crete: The Verdict

 So, the big question – which island should you choose?

 Crete is a destination in its own right.
 It’s wonderfully set up for people who want to explore the remote corners of the island – with far-flung beaches, gorges and beautiful towns.
 It can also be the more budget-friendly of the two.
 When deciding between Rhodes or Crete for couples – I’d pick Crete.

 Rhodes is much smaller, and yet still has plenty of excellent attractions.
 Rhodes town will make kids and adults alike feel like they’re in a fairytale, and the wide variety of beautiful beaches will easily keep families busy for a week.
 Best of all it’s all in a relatively compact area.

-Whether you choose to visit Crete or Rhodes, you’re sure to fall in love with these beautiful Greek islands, filled with incredible beaches and interesting historical sites.
+Whichever island you choose to visit, you’re sure to fall in love with these beautiful Greek islands, filled with incredible beaches and interesting historical sites.

 Are you trying to choose between Rhodes and Crete?
 Have any questions about either island?
 Let us know in the comments!